divyansh-2005/FinNews/.github/pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] Documentation update (adds or updates related documentation)

-### ✅ Checklist
-- [ ] I am a participant of GSSoC-ext.
-- [ ] I have followed the contribution guidelines of this project.
-- [ ] I have performed a self-review of my code.
-- [ ] I have commented on my code, particularly in hard-to-understand areas.
-- [ ] My code follows the style guidelines of this project.
-- [ ] My changes generate no new warnings.
-- [ ] I have added documentation to explain my changes.
-- [ ] Any dependent changes have been merged and published in downstream modules.

 ### 📷 Screenshots/GIFs (if any)
 Include screenshots or GIFs to demonstrate your changes